timescale/docs/timescaledb/tutorials/nyc-taxi-cab/advanced-nyc.md

 queries.
 The `rides` table contains columns for pickup latitude and longitude, but it needs to be converted into geometry coordinates so that it works well with PostGIS.
-Once you have done that, you can construct a query to return the number of rides on New Year's Day that originated in Times Square, by 30 min buckets.
+Once you have done that, you can construct a query to return the number of rides on New Year's Day that originated in Times Square, by 30-minute buckets.

 <procedure>